vuongducphuong/documentation/content/applications/general/voip/axivox.rst

 .. image:: axivox/odoo-user.png
    :align: center
-   :alt: Integration of Axivox user in the Odoo user preference
+   :alt: Integration of Axivox user in the Leansoft user preference

 .. note::
    You can find all this information by logging in at https://manage.axivox.com/, selecting the user